scriptPilot/google-calendar-synchronization/README.md

 Create a third trigger for the second target calendar id.

-### Reset

-After any modification to the `onCalendarUpdate` function, you should run the function `resetScript` to reset the script and allow synchronization of all events again.

 ### Clean Calendar

 To clean any calendar from all synchronized events, you can call the function `cleanCalendar`: